GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

     Ubuntu Bionic is already deprecated.
 We recommend you to install PostgreSQL on a dedicated server, with a most recent version of Ubuntu.
     If possible, on the same host or datacenter than your Geotrek-admin instance.
-    If you can't, you can follow these instructions to upgrade PostgreSQL and PostGIS on Ubuntu Bionic with official PostgreSQL APT archive repository.
+    If you can't, you can follow these instructions to upgrade PostgreSQL, PostGIS and PgRouting on Ubuntu Bionic with official PostgreSQL APT archive repository.
     The ultimate version published for Bionic is PostgreSQL 14, supported until November 12, 2026.

+I you have Postgresql < 14:

 ::